frouo/lembot-public-website/blog/index_/2022-02-21_how-to-lemlist-to-google-sheets.md

 tag: "how to"
 ---

-# How to lemlist to Google Sheets
+# How to Lemlist to Google Sheets

 If you want to analyze the results of your campaign more deeply, you can export them from lemlist and import them back to Google Sheets.